Safer North Ayrshire Partnership (SNAP)

 The SNAP helps develop and deliver key actions with the wider Community Planning Partnership and makes sure that all relevant partners work together on shared issues.
 The SNAP also sets up and monitors sub-groups and short life working groups on specific work-streams when necessary, and works together to find the resources required to carry out joint working.

-Some key members of Safer North Ayrshire Partnership are the Alcohol and Drugs Partnership, the Adult Protection Committee, Ayrshire College, Police Scotland, The Third Sector Interface, The Procurator Fiscal’s Office, NHS Ayrshire and Arran, North Ayrshire Women’s Aid, Scottish Fire and Rescue, Victim Support, KA Leisure, and Community Justice Ayrshire.
+Some key members of Safer North Ayrshire Partnership include the Alcohol and Drugs Partnership, the Adult Protection Committee, Ayrshire College, Police Scotland, The Third Sector Interface, North Ayrshire Women’s Aid, Scottish Fire and Rescue and Community Justice Ayrshire.

 The Safer North Ayrshire Partnership…